donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 7: Run the datastores.sh script](#step-8-run-the-datastoressh-script) installs Redis.
+The [datastores.sh script](#datastoressh-script) installs Redis.
 If you prefer to install it separately, run:

     $ brew update
     $ brew install redis